-A small herd of Woodland caribou resides in a wildlife sanctuary in eastern Washington.
+A small herd of Woodland caribou resides in a wildlife sanctuary in central Oklahoma (in the town of Washington ~1.5 hours from Oklahoma State University).
 Over the summer, one of the animals, nicknamed “Rudolph”, is noted to have a head tilt, is wandering away from the rest of the herd, and appears to be circling to the right.
 Rudolph’s condition rapidly worsens, and he is humanely euthanatized.
 Necropsy reveals the presence of many trichostrongyles in the stomach and small intestine and the following organism in the cranial meninges.
 Fecal analysis shows a large number of trichostrongyle eggs.

 Many thanks to Yoko Nagamori, DVM, MS, clinical parasitologist at Oklahoma State University, who provided the photo of P. tenuisin the the crianial meninges.